You’re so ”good” all day and then the night time binges start…

 You’ll start again tomorrow…

 You go to bed feeling bloated, hopeless, annoyed, guilty, unworthy, unlovable.
-Not only are you in physical pain from your bloated tummy, you’re in even more emotional pain.
+Not only are you in physical pain from your bloated tummy, but you’re also in even more emotional pain.
 It hurts so bad.

 Why does this happen?